Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-Now the block diagonal restriction for the \textit{full} subsidiary system, which was the obstacle before, is no restriction anymore and indeed the argument above establishes that the constraint violation quantities vanish identically under the conditions above and hence under the hypothesis of \Theoremref{th:sub-criticalcoupledExistence}.
+When we combine this now with the argument above, we indeed establish that the constraint violation terms vanish identically under the conditions above and hence under the hypothesis of Theorems~\ref{th:sub-criticalcoupledExistence} and \ref{th:criticalcoupledExistence}.

 The ``asymptotic constraint'' \Eqref{eq:diffconstr} for $\Gamma>0$ (or \Eqref{eq:diffconstr-critical} in the case $\Gamma=0$) has played a crucial role in this argument.
-Finally now we seek conditions for which this equation has a solution which smoothly matches the spatial topology.
+Finally now we seek conditions for which this differential equation has a smooth solution and hence for which a complete set of smooth consistent asymptotic data exist.
 Let us start with the case $\Gamma>0$.
-In contrast to the vacuum case \cite{Ames:2015uy}, the datum $\Lambda_*$ also appears on the right hand side of \Eqref{eq:diffconstr} and hence this equation cannot be integrated directly to determine $\Lambda_*$.
-However, if we replace the free datum $v^1_*$ by another free datum $\hat v^1_*$ defined by
+In contrast to the vacuum case \cite{Ames:2016uy}, the data $\Lambda_*$ also appears on the right hand side of \eqref{eq:diffconstr} and hence this equation cannot be integrated directly to determine $\Lambda_*$.
+However, if we replace the free data $v^1_*$ by another free data $\hat v^1_*$ defined by \be v^1_*(x):= \hat v^1_*(x) (\Lambda_*(x))^{\frac{2-\gamma}{2(\gamma-1)}}, \ee then \Eqref{eq:diffconstr} becomes